Payday Loans or Cash Advance Stores

 “Rolling over” or extending the loan is where most people get in trouble.
 An individual who borrows the money when they are in desperate need and pays off the loan on the first payday will keep out of debt problems.
 But someone who extends the loan several times will certainly end up with bigger debt problems than they started with.
 Certain lenders will only allow a consumer to extend their loan up to the state limit or four times whichever is less.
 If an individual borrows $100 with a $20 fee and then extends the loan four times, by the time the loan is paid they have paid $100 in fees, just to borrow $100.

 Research is Key

-Remember, in the lending/credit world, fees and interest are all considered part of the APR, which is the total cost of the loan.
+Remember, in the lending/credit world, fees and interest are all considered part of the APR.
 Anyone considering a payday loan should understand and research all the conditions of the loan.
-Consumers can get more information on making wise choices about payday loans from the FTC at www.ftc.gov.
+Consumers can get more information on making wise choices about payday loans from the Federal Trade Commission (FTC).